-- 7. Almost 800 million people around the world are undernourished, 159 million children under the age of 5 are stunted and 50 million children suffer from wasting.
-Children account for more than half of the world's refugee population; wasting and stunting rates among children increase both during and in the years following a disaster.
-Women and girls are disproportionately affected by humanitarian crises: they have higher morbidity and mortality rates and risk facing gender-based violence.
+- 7. Almost 800 million people around the world are undernourished, 159 million children under the age of 5 are stunted and 50 million children suffer from wasting.5 Children account for more than half of the world's refugee population; wasting and stunting rates among children increase both during and in the years following a disaster.6 Women and girls are disproportionately affected by humanitarian crises: they have higher morbidity and mortality rates and risk facing gender-based violence.
 People in conflict-affected states are up to three times more likely to be undernourished than those living in more stable developing countries.
 Vulnerable groups such as women and children, refugees and IDPs, and people living with HIV or disabilities often have limited access to social protection, and many live in situations of conflict and instability.
 Lack of gender equality and women's empowerment means that women and girls are often more vulnerable in humanitarian situations, and hinders progress in all areas of sustainable development.
 In many countries, inequality is persistent or rising, and hunger is increasingly becoming an urban challenge as well as a rural one. - 8.
 In 2014 and 2015, WFP provided direct food assistance to an average of more than 78 million people per year in 82 countries.
-Although WFP is an organization with a dual mandate, 42 percent of its funding was spent on emergency operations, 38.5 percent on early recovery activities, 6.9 percent on development activities and 7.6 percent on special operations.
-In 2014 and 2015, on average 77 percent of food transfers and 89 percent of cash-based transfers (CBTs) went to saving lives and protecting livelihoods in emergencies, in direct support of 59.5 percent of WFP's beneficiaries.
-This support ensured that the food security of emergency-affected populations was stabilized or improved through general distributions of food, or CBTs, which increased food consumption and dietary diversity.
-Activities were also conducted to prevent nutritional deterioration and related mortality, and to support acutely malnourished people in emergencies. - 9.
-In more stable situations, WFP supported smallholder farmers by transforming its local procurement into a tool for addressing hunger by providing a market for smallholder farmers and supporting them in improving crop quality and increasing their sales to WFP and other buyers.
-In situations of early recovery, WFP worked to improve the food security of vulnerable communities and households by providing food or cash-based transfers, while helping local communities to rehabilitate land and (re-)build dams and wells, feeder roads and other assets.
-In diverse contexts, WFP worked to reduce vulnerable households' exposure to climate change and
+Although WFP is an organization with a dual mandate, 42 percent of its funding was spent on emergency operations, 38.5 percent on early recovery activities, 6.9 percent on development activities and 7.6 percent on special operations.7 In 2014 and 2015, on average 77 percent of food transfers and 89 percent of cash-based transfers (CBTs) went to saving lives and protecting livelihoods in emergencies. - 9.
+WFP responded to 13 major emergencies in 2014 and 12 major emergencies in 2015.
+Current trends in climate-, conflict- and health-related crises risk are increasing the number of people living in hunger, and indicate that it will remain necessary for WFP to continue to maintain a strong focus on responding to emergencies if it is to help countries achieve the 2030 Agenda.
+Climate change threatens to break down food systems by increasing frequency